choreonoid/choreonoid-doc/en/wrs2018/teleoperation-ros.rst

 Teleoperation sample using ROS
 ==============================

 Here, we will introduce a sample using ROS to perform teleoperation.
-Like the :doc:`teleoperation-rtm` , it is to allow  :doc:`simulation-samples`  to be operated remotely.

 .. contents::
    :local: